Fairy gardens are magical places for children and adults alike. Use these easy fairy garden ideas to learn how to start a fairy garden today!

 - twine

-In the step-by-step how-to photo tutorial above, my daughter demonstrates how to use blue glass gems or marbles to make a small stream.
+- In the step-by-step how-to photo tutorial above, my daughter demonstrates how to use blue glass gems or marbles to create a small stream.
 She carefully placed every rock, river, and stone in the garden.
-Watching her create her little fairy garden with her own hands was so sweet.
+Watching her create her little fairy garden by hand was a sweet experience for this mom.
+Give it a try!
+You can also see the small stream she made in the photograph below.

 Related: Planting Sunflowers with Kids